 Next came the “progressive download.”
 The biggie.
-Adobe Flash, Microsoft Silverlight and YouTube use it, among many others.
-The “progressive” part means you watch the video that progressively spills into your PC’s hard drive, as a file, after a comfortable chunk of it has loaded into your browser’s cache.
+Adobe Flash, Microsoft Silverlight, and YouTube use it, among many others.
+The “progressive” part means you watch the video that progressively spills into your PC’s hard drive, as a file, after a comfortable chunk of it had loaded into your browser’s cache.

 In that sense, Internet adaptive streaming of fragments is like VBR for on-demand.
 Near-VBR, for lack of a better term, because fixed file sizes (2 Mbps, 4 Mbps, 6 Mbps) are still on the scene.
 You click to play a stream; it’s sent in a way that optimizes quality, depending on available bandwidth.

-Those are the basics of Internet vs. cable encoding for video streaming.
+That’s the basics of Internet vs. cable encoding, for video streaming.
 Next week: Your own personal Faraday cage?
 Really?